johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 Some states limit the amount of profits Members can take in a default setup.
 In an S-Corp, however, there is no limit on how much of the LLC’s profit you and the rest of the Shareholders can receive.

-You can optimize your income in an S-Corp and pay less tax by splitting your earnings between salary and dividends.
-In a default LLC, Members are only paid Distributions.
+You can optimize your income in an S-Corp and pay less tax by splitting your earnings between salary and distributions.
+In a default LLC, Members are only paid in Draws/Distributions.

-Since owners contribute to the business, you are exempt from paying Self-Employment Tax on your employee Salary.
-The company pays your Social Security and Medicare taxes (i.e. Self-Employment Tax) so you don’t have to.
+Since owners contribute to the business, you are exempt from paying Self-Employment Tax on your employee Salary yourself.
+The company pays Social Security and Medicare taxes (i.e. Self-Employment Tax) on everyone's salary.

+Beging that you are both an Owner and a Shareholder, you're paying Self-Employment tax on all your Distributions.
+The process is very similar to paying for

-At the same time, owners get Dividends since they are shareholders in the business.
-You pay Self-Employment Tax on Dividends.
-It’s the difference between working “for” the company and working “on” your company and how your receive your money.
+How you receive the money depends on whether you work “for” the company and working “on” your company.
+Owners

 ## S-Corp Requirements ##